Ryan Abraham: Juniors

+Men's

 After returning to Nova Scotia, Abraham joined the Matt Manuel rink again at lead for the 2020–21 season.
 In their three events played during the abbreviated season, the team had a notable second-place finish at the Stu Sells 1824 Halifax Classic where they lost to the Brad Gushue rink in the final.

 The following season, Abraham joined the defending provincial champion Paul Flemming rink at second, replacing Jamie Murphy.
 On tour, the team won their third event together, defeating Robert Desjardins 6–1 in the final of the Dave Jones Mayflower Cashspiel.
 Team Flemming had enough points to qualify for the 2021 Canadian Olympic Curling Pre-Trials.
 Despite entering the event as one of the lower seeded teams, the team went 4–2 in the round robin to qualify for the playoff round.
 They then lost back-to-back games in the playoffs to Tanner Horgan and Pat Simmons, eliminating them from contention.
 Back on tour, Team Flemming finished second at the Challenge Casino de Charlevoix, losing 6–5 in the final to Mike Fournier.
 Due to the COVID-19 pandemic in Nova Scotia, the 2022 provincial championship was cancelled.
 The Nova Scotia Curling Association decided to appoint Team Flemming to represent Nova Scotia at the 2022 Tim Hortons Brier in Lethbridge, Alberta.
 There, the team went 3–5 through the round robin.

 Team Flemming played in three tour events during the 2022–23 season, reaching the quarterfinals at the Challenge de Curling Desjardins and the Curl Mesabi Classic.
 At the 2023 Nova Scotia Tankard, the team failed to qualify for the playoffs, losing both the A and C event finals.
 After the event, Abraham was chosen to be Team Manuel's alternate at the 2023 Tim Hortons Brier where they finished with a 3–5 record.
 He played in no games.

 Abraham would later join Owen Purcell's rink, including Luke Saunders, and Scott Saccary, where they would win the 2025 Nova Scotia Tankard, qualifying for the 2025 Montana's Brier.
 At the Brier, the team would finish the round robin with a 5–3 record, qualifying for the playoffs.
 It was the first time Nova Scotia made the playoffs since 2006.
 However, Purcell would then lose to Brad Jacobs 10–6 in the Page 3/4 qualifying game.
 At the end of the season, the team announced that it would be parting ways with Saccary, with Gavin Lydiate replacing Saccary as second.
+At the 2026 Nova Scotia Tankard, Team Purcell would be unable to defend their NS championship, losing in the final 9–7 to Kendal Thompson.